Stella Maeve: TV

 From 2015 to 2020, she starred as Julia Wicker in the Syfy series, The Magicians.
 In 2019, she was featured in an episode of the drama, God Friended Me.

 Music video

 Maeve appeared in the 2014 music video, "Figure It Out", by Royal Blood.

 Personal life

 In a May 2019 Instagram post, Maeve confirmed her engagement to actor Benjamin Wadsworth after a year of dating.
-They have a daughter, Jo Jezebel, who was born in January 2020.
+They have one daughter.
+As of 2025, Maeve is no longer dating Wadsworth.